 A few suggestions for more affordable entertainment include reading through your bookshelf, cancel streaming services, and check out the library.
 Even if you aren’t able to physically go to the library, you’ll likely be able to take advantage of some of the free digital options such as audiobooks, eBooks, and streamable Indie films.
 You can also check out some of our favorite books if you need suggestions.

 2. Set a budget for your bills

 After you’ve thought through your expenses and decided what is absolutely essential, then you can set up a budget.
 If you aren’t sure how to get started, then check out our free course to help you build a budget that works for you quickly.

 If you have any emergency savings, now is the time to use them.
 The goal of your budget should be to eliminate all unnecessary spending so that you can stretch out any savings that you have on hand.

 If you don't have emergency savings now is a good time to open an account and create a plan to make small contributions.
 Even if it's just a couple dollars till you get back on your feet, the small amounts add up.
-Our two favorite and fee-free savings accounts are the Chime online savings account and Credit Karma's high yield savings account.

 3. Communicate with your bill providers

 Taking stock of the situation is a big step.
 Hopefully, you’ve found ways to trim your expenses and pay your essential bills.
 However, that may not be the case.
 If you absolutely cannot find a way to pay your bills, then you should reach out to the provider as soon as you realize that you might be in trouble.